A massive thanks to The North Face for providing the kit to get us up and back in comfort – shop their full range here.

 Even in the farthest-flung spots around the globe, our experiences have come to be diluted and influenced by expectations set through our social media feeds.
-Where to stay, where to find the best happy hour, where the best 'gram shot might be.
+Where to stay, where to find the best happy hour, where the best ‘gram shot might be.
 All of this information is only ever a few taps away.
 In a sense, travel for the masses has become a shopping list, a one-up game of ticking boxes.
-We're constantly chasing someone else's dream.
-So what happens when there aren't any boxes to tick?
+We’re constantly chasing someone else’s dream.
+So what happens when there aren’t any boxes to tick?
 When you need to draw your own, with no prior prejudice to skew your desires?
-Add an element of risk, a high degree of uncertainty and put the fate of a trip in the hands of something bigger than yourself, you'll admire the world on a level that can't be summarised in a caption.
+Add an element of risk, a high degree of uncertainty and put the fate of a trip in the hands of something bigger than yourself, you might find yourself admiring the world from a perspective that can’t be summarised in a caption.
 It’s something raw.
 Visceral.
 The very definition of singular.

 This expedition could have been a massive failure.
 On more than one occasion, it should have been.
 But what I love most about this experience is that a kick-ass story was inevitable.
 Win or lose.
 And it’s shit like that you simply can’t script.
 If everything is already spelt out for you, what’s the point of it all?